 General.
-The material transfer device shall be used for the placement of HMA Surface Course.
+The material transfer device shall be used for the placement of all HMA binder and surface course mixtures placed with a paver including ramps, but excluding shoulders.
 The material transfer device speed shall be adjusted to the speed of the paver to maintain a continuous, non-stop paving operation.